sumitnagal/ntnx_labs/README.md

 <br/>
 <br/>

-# Nutanix Labs!
+# GopherLand Labs!

-This repository contains lab solutions for the GopherLand class materials.
+This repository contains lab solutions from the GopherLand class materials.

 ---